-How to Get More Subscribers to Your Blog or Mailing List
+How to Get More Subscribers to Your Blog Mailing List

 As a blogger or newsletter editor, you have two main goals.
 The first is to create awesome online content, which you can easily do by using Wix’s website builder platform.
 The second is to continuously increase the number of subscribers that follow your terrific content.
 Every subscriber counts.

-In this article, we will focus on that second goal and highlight several effective methods to get more subscribers to your blog or newsletter.
+In this article, we will focus on that second goal and highlight several effective methods to get more subscribers to your blog.

 As great as your content might be, people will not bother to go through loops in order to get regular updates from you.
 The subscribing process must be simple, intuitive and straightforward.
 The simplest way to go is to use the Wix Get Subscribers app, which lets you collect your followers’ contact info easily.
 Using this app, you can design the subscription field to appear prominently on the site, so visitors can’t miss it.
 As you set the app up, put yourself in your subscribers’ shoes – where should you position the form?
 How large should it be?
 Which colors will be the most tempting?
 The right answers to these questions will help you simplify the process and get more people to sign up.